 “Sorry I’m late!”
 Talk about getting off on the wrong foot.
 If you’re late to the interview, employers will presume that you’ll be late to work, you’re bad at time management or you just don’t care.

 “So, what does this company do?”
 You might as well say, “The dog ate my homework.”
-Interviewers expect you to have read industry publications and local business news to have a good understanding of the company by the time you arrive at the job interview.
+Interviewers expect you to have a good understanding of the company by the time you arrive at the job interview.
 It’s fine to ask questions about the company, but not what the organization is!